How to Set Up Google Shopping

 Before you know how to set up Google Shopping, it’s very important you know what Google Shopping actually is first.

-Google Shopping is a unique shopping search engine, whose sole purpose is to assist retailers in the marketing of their products to users who are looking for an easier way to shop online.
+Google Shopping is a unique shopping search engine.
+It’s purpose is to assist retailers in the marketing of their products to users who are looking for an easier way to shop online.

 In short, Google serves up relevant shopping ads across their network to customers searching for products relevant to yours.
-Each ad includes an image, the product title, price and the name of the retailer, and, if the user clicks on your ads, Google will take them straight to your website.
+Each ad includes an image, the product title, price and the name of the retailer.
+If the user clicks on your ads, Google will take them straight to your website.

 How to Start Google Shopping: Creating Your Product Feed